-[00:07:10] M. Margaret McKeown: Well, I would just jump in when you mention he was not using the last day for faith, it's interesting because he talks a lot about spiritualism and the wilderness as his sanctuary, so that's where he put his faith was in nature.
-But he was really a restless guy, and during that first decade on the Court, you would think he would settle in and just dedicate himself to the job of Justice, but he was meddling in politics, and although he would keep saying the Court is a monastery, just as Justice Frankfurter said it, the Court is a monastery, well, that was a bit disingenuous on the part of both of them because that was some monastery he was operating in, it was more like learn, because he was considered as vice presidential candidate for FDR and, of course, we know that Truman was ultimately chosen, but there was a little piece of paper that said Truman Douglas, or maybe it said Douglas Truman, nobody knows for sure, but Truman was chosen.
+[00:06:43] Judge McKeown: I would just jump in.
+When you mention he was not using the last day for faith, it's interesting because he talks a lot about spiritualism and the wilderness as his sanctuary.
+So that's where he put his faith was in nature.

+[00:06:59] Judge McKeown: But he was really a restless guy.
+And during that first decade on the Court, you would think he would settle in and just dedicate himself to the job of justice.
+But he was meddling in politics.
+And although he would keep saying, "The court is a monastery," just as Justice Frankfurter said that the Court is a monastery.
+Well, that was a bit disingenuous on the part of both of 'em, because that was some monastery he was operating in, from all I learned.
+Because he was considered as a Vice Presidential candidate for FDR.
+And, of course, we know that Truman was ultimately chosen, but there was a little piece of paper that said, "Truman-Douglas."
+Or maybe it said, "Douglas-Truman."
+Nobody knows for sure.
+But Truman was chosen.

-[00:08:13] M. Margaret McKeown: And then, after FDR dies and Truman becomes president, he asks Douglas to be his vice president.
-Now Douglas had ambitions as president also, but at that point, when he's asked to be vice president, he said, "Why be number two to a number two?" and he turns it down and then goes back to the Court, or more accurately, then he went into a life of the environment and conservation.
+[00:07:46] Judge McKeown: And then after FDR dies and Truman becomes President, he asks Douglas to be his vice president.
+Now Douglas had ambitions as president also, but at that point when he's asked to be vice president, he said, "Why be number two to a number two."
+And he turns it down and then goes back to the court, or more accurately, then he went into a life of the environment and conservation.

-[00:08:39] Jeffrey Rosen: So true, and it's so powerful that you mention his spiritualism in the chapter about the rise of the conservation movement.
-You note that, really, he was reading Emerson and Thoreau and the idea of the oversoul, and he took that with him in his famous walk down the C&O Canal when he dared the editors of the Washington Post to trek with him for eight days and to see the effects of supporting a highway that would've destroyed the canal.
-So maybe just another word on how central transcendental or spiritualism was in the environmental movement.
-You say that that more spiritual conception competed with the more utilitarian conception of environmentalism and how Douglas embraced it in the C&O Canal crusade.
+[00:08:12] Jeffrey Rosen: So true, and it's so powerful that you mention his spiritualism in the chapter about the rise of the conservation movement.
+You note that really he was reading Emerson and Thoreau and the idea of the over-soul.
+And he took that with him in his famous walk down the C&O Canal, when he dared the editors of The Washington Post to trek with him for eight days and to see the effects of supporting a highway that would've destroyed the canal.

+[00:08:41] Jeffrey Rosen: So maybe just another word on how central transcendental or spiritualism was in the environmental movement.
+You say that that more spiritual conception competed with a more utilitarian conception of environmentalism and how Douglas embraced it in the C&O Canal crusade.

-[00:09:25] M. Margaret McKeown: Sure.
-The C&O Canal was what I think was really the catalyst for Douglas to get into conservation.
+[00:08:57] Judge McKeown: You know, the C&O Canal is what I think was really the catalyst for Douglas to get into conservation.
 He had been a person of nature.
-He had polio or, there are some disputes about it as a kid, but he was sick and skinny and so he used nature to try to shore himself up, to try to connect with things.
-So when he sees this proposal by the National Park Service that they should put a highway down the C&O Canal, he uses those words, "This is a sanctuary.
+He had polio.
+There are some disputes about it as a kid, but he was sick and skinny.
+And so he used nature to try to shore himself up, to try to connect with things.

+[00:09:17] Judge McKeown: So when he sees this proposal by the National Park Service that they should put a highway down the C&O Canal, he uses those words.
+"This is a sanctuary.
 This is a spiritual place.
 Come hike with me."
 So he challenges them to this hike, 189 miles.
-Of course, the editors don't make it, but Mr. Murie does, and that's where he meets Olaus Murie and various others in the conservation movement.
+Course, the editors don't make it, but Mr. Murie does.
+And that's where he meets Olaus Murie and various others in the conservation movement.